Anxiety

 Sleep is essential to the maintenance of physical and psychological health.
 Look at how you might be able to improve your quality and quantity of sleep.

 People for whom sleep problems are a regular occurrence and are interfering with their daily life, may be suffering from a sleep disorder.
-The Epworth sleepiness scale test can help you to assess your level of daytime sleepiness.
-For further information about the test, see the Narcolepsy UK website.

-People should check with their GP or local pharmacist to see if any medication they are taking could cause insomnia or sleeping difficulties.
+Some prescription and over-the-counter medication can cause insomnia as a side effect.
+It may be worth checking with your GP or pharmacist to see if any medication you are taking could cause insomnia or sleeping difficulties.

 Sufferers often find that the discomfort eases when they move, stretch or massage their legs.
 In some instances, restless legs syndrome is linked to an underlying medical condition, for example, iron deficiency or kidney disease.
 In instances where it is not related to an underlying medical condition, sufferers might find that regular exercise, good sleep habits and quitting smoking may help.
 For further information and support, see the RLS-UK, the restless legs syndrome charity website.

 Obstructive sleep apnoea (OSA) is a condition where the walls of the throat relax and narrow during sleep, interrupting normal breathing.
 These pauses in breathing interrupt the sufferer’s sleep and whilst people rarely remember the interruptions, they can often feel exhausted, tired and irritable during the day.
-Symptoms of sleep apnoea include:

 For further information about sleep apnoea, including advice about treatment, see the British Snoring and Sleep Aponoea Association website.

 Narcolepsy is a sleep disorder that causes people to fall asleep very suddenly at inappropriate times.
 It is caused by a malfunction of the brain mechanism that controls sleeping and waking.
 People who have narcolepsy may have sleep attacks at any time, for example, whilst working, talking or driving.
-Symptoms include:

 For more information, including the diagnosis and treatment of narcolepsy, see the Narcolepsy Association UK website.